 The entries on the Axes tab are required.
 Each DoF primitive in Cylindrical has an entry line.
 These lines specify the direction of the axes of action of the DoFs that the Cylindrical represents.

 The primitive list states the names and types of joint primitives

 that make up the Cylindrical block: prismatic revolute

 Enter here as a three-component vector the directional axes defining the allowed motions of these primitives and their corresponding DoFs:

 Prismatic: axis of translation

 Revolute: axis of rotation

 The default vectors are shown in the dialog above.
 The axes are directed vectors whose overall sign matters.

-The two axes P1 and R1 in Cylindrical must be aligned.
+Cylindrical must be aligned.

 The Advanced tab is optional.
 You use it to control the way SimMechanics™ simulation interprets the topology of your schematic diagram.